marmal88/marmal88.github.io/_posts/2025-11-03-nvim-marks.md

 Since we already have a mental map of the sections that are required, The easier way would be to have a way of navigating across these points.

-That's when I encountered neovim's `marks`.
+That's when I discovered `marks` in neovim, which are a quick way to move within and between files.

-But.. there are also issues with marks:
+But... there were also issues with marks.

 - By default `marks` are invisible on neovim, hence you need a way to search/preview them
 - Navigating Marks across different files and buffers is non native to neovim